 By the end of this course students will be able to:

-- explain and use the model-based approach and associated theory in economics;
+- explain and use the model-based approach and argumentation in economics;

 - apply economic concepts and abstract theorising as tools for decision making; rigorously analyse microeconomic issues, including the implications of external events and ethical social consequences of economic situations;